A1iyah/LocaList/README.md

 # DISCLAIMER -

-due to constant changed in Rapid APIs code, some features in this app may not work properly. im trying to keep up with the changes and change my code accordingly but there are no alerts from Rapid API when these changes occur so i keep going thought the code every once in a while and fix what i see.
+Please note that due to frequent updates and changes in Rapid API's code, certain features in this application may not function as expected.
+While I am actively working to adapt the code and address these changes, Rapid API does not provide advance notifications regarding updates.
+As a result, I periodically review and revise the code to resolve any issues I identify.

-THIS VERSION IS NOT FINAL.
+This version of the application is not final and may undergo further updates to ensure optimal functionality.
+Thank you for your understanding.

 # Run client locally: